Distance Learning FAQs

 Yes, as you are required to learn the same material.
 The only difference is the course delivery method.

 Yes.
-The financial aid process is the same whether you are enrolled in distance classes or in traditional classes
+The financial aid process is the same whether you are enrolled in distance classes or in traditional classes.

 Yes.
-Orientations for first time distance students are held at various times during the semester.
+Orientations for first-time distance students are held at various times during the semester.
 These orientations provide information on how to be a successful distance student, as well as a hands-on learning experience with Desire to Learn (D2L).
 Anyone can attend these orientation sessions, but they are especially geared to students taking an online class for the first time.
 There is also an online orientation* available for students.

 The computers in the college’s computer labs and library have free Internet access.
 To connect your own computer to the internet, investigate different internet service providers (ISP).
 Some offer free internet access.

 No. Register for an online class exactly the same way you register for any other course.
+Apply and register on the ECC website.

-For online classes testing depends upon the instructor.
+For online classes, testing depends upon the instructor.
 Some exams are only available online.

 ECC transcripts do not differentiate between distance learning and face-to-face courses.